LumaTavares/zeppelin-frontend/README.md

 All components are built with Vue and styled using Tailwind CSS for easy customization.

-## Features
+## Technical Features

 **💎 High-quality, Premium Modern Design:**
-A thoughtfully designed dashboard template with a deep focus on UX/UI, already trusted and utilized by over 10K+ web apps worldwide.
+A thoughtfully designed dashboard template with a deep focus on UX/UI.

 **✨ Vue 3:**
 Get enhanced performance with the latest Vue version.